covidatlas/coronadatascraper/README.md

 All data in the output includes the `url` and the `rating` of the source.

+## SSL

+Some source don't standard SSL certificates, resulting in fetching errors.
+You can add additional SSL certificates in the `ssl` directory.
+They will automatically be used by `fetch`.

 ## License

 This project is licensed under the permissive [BSD 2-clause license](LICENSE).